Origen-SDK/origen_testers/spec/decompiler/README.md

 The platform interface requires several patterns, for three different cases:

-1. Working (Expected) Patterns - These patterns should decompile correctly and will be compared against an approved [Pattern Model](#Pattern_Models).
+1. Working (Expected) Patterns - These patterns should decompile correctly and will be compared against an approved _Pattern Model_.
     * `sanity`: Bare minimum pattern that can be generated from Origen.
 Literally, just an empty `Pattern.create` block.
 Generate with the `empty.rb` target to get the absolute minimum source (that is, no initial pin states, no startup).
     [See the pattern source](https://github.com/Origen-SDK/origen_testers/blob/master/pattern/sanity.rb)
     * `delay`: A bit more involved than `sanity`, but not by much.
 Just generates some delays.